cslant-community/.github/profile/README.md

 ##  📥 Projects

 - [Telegram Git Notifier](https://github.com/cslant/laravel-telegram-git-notifier) - A Laravel package to send Telegram notifications on GitHub and GitLab push events.
+- [Laravel Like](https://github.com/cslant/laravel-like) - A Laravel package to add interaction functionality to your Eloquent models.

 ## 📖 Official Documentation